VirginiaDooley/pinboard/notes.md

 **REACT**
-*create an event handler for selecting photos, use onClick (?) to update state of board. remember to use the spread operator within the event handler so that images can be added to the board after new image searches.*
+App
+ -SearchContainer
+  -SearchResults
+ -BoardContainer
+  -Board
+  -BoardList
+  -CreateBoard
+  -ShowBoard

+How do I get select keys from images to also appear in boardImages?

-*use lifecycle function once state is set (after search) to map state*
+ *render chosenImages from the state.board.
+Consider using a lifecycle function once state is set (after search) to map state*

+The board needs to render images and update state once a new image is selected.
+Maybe shouldcomponentupdate

+OR

+Should I intro Redux at this point to manage global state

+other tasks:
+create new board
+save board
+render all boards

 *separate search form into another component*